JDemetraDocumentation/JDemetra-documentation/pages/case-studies/revision-ao.md

-The *Current adjustment (AO approach)* strategy means that **the ARIMA model, outliers and other regression variables are not re-identified and the values of the associated coefficients are fixed**.
-The transformation type also remains unchanged.
+The *Current adjustment (AO approach)* strategy means that **the ARIMA model, outliers and other regression variables are not re-identified and the values of the associated coefficients are fixed.
+The transformation type also remains unchanged**.

 **All new observations are automatically classified as additive outliers** and corresponding coefficients are estimated during the regression